Street fighting as India heads for April-May election

 Economic growth is set to stay below five percent for the second year running, which would be the worst performance since the 1980s for a country that a few years ago was confident of matching China's run of double-digit expansion.

-As the election approaches, overseas investors have extended a buying streak of Indian shares, with purchases totaling $800 million in a run of 13 sessions until Tuesday.
+As the election approaches, overseas investors have extended a buying streak of Indian shares, with purchases totalling $800 million (478 million pounds) in a run of 13 sessions until Tuesday.

 But businesses have put investment plans on hold, worsening a slowdown that could, however, be reversed after the polls.